covermymeds/fetching-gem/README.md

 # fails loudly if the first `form` doesn't have a `request_form_id` key
 ```

+Or, if you prefer to learn from slide decks -- [As presented at RailsConf 2014](http://dapplebeforedawn.github.io/fetching-gem-talk)

 ## Installation

 Add this line to your application's Gemfile: